 1) We are an esteemed recommender for the OAC Writers Reserve Grants (opens September; we finalize our recommendations at the end of January, but best to submit very early due to the hundreds we receive).
 Note: before submitting for this grant, please go to the OAC (Ontario Arts Council) Web site at www.arts.on.ca for information/guidelines on submitting your work.

 • A unique competition and publishing opportunity for all Emerging and Established Canadian fiction writers.
-Download the CVC6 Entry Form 2015-16.
+Download the CVC7 Entry Form (extended date) 2016-17.

-• The 2015-16 short listed writers will be published by Exile Editions in the CVC Anthology Series, Book Six, and all will be published over four issues in Exile: The Literary Quarterly (ELQ); our standard payment fees to authors will be applied.
+• The 2016-17 short listed writers will be published by Exile Editions in the CVC Anthology Series, Book Seven, and all will be published over four issues in Exile: The Literary Quarterly (ELQ); our standard payment fees to authors will be applied.

 • Seven winning and short listed authors have gone on to full-book publication with Exile Editions.

 • A unique competition and publishing opportunity for all Emerging and Established Canadian fiction writers.
-Download the MacEwen4 Entry Form 2015-16.
+Download the MacEwen5 Entry Form (extended) 2016-17.

 4) New Anthologies open for submissions: